-We enter into forward foreign currency contracts to reduce our foreign currency exposure.
-We record these derivative financial instruments on the consolidated balance sheet at fair value.
+We purchase Swiss Francs or have entered into forward foreign currency contracts to reduce our foreign currency exposure in making contractual payments under our Lonza agreement.
+The latter are considered derivative financial instruments that are recorded on the consolidated balance sheet at fair value.
 Although these derivative contracts are intended to economically hedge foreign exchange risk, we have not elected to apply hedge accounting.
-As such, changes in the fair value of these instruments are recorded directly in earnings as a component of other income (expense) as they occur.
+As such, changes in the fair value of the Swiss Francs we hold or in these derivative instruments are recorded directly in earnings as a component of other income (expense) as they occur.
 We execute derivative instruments with financial institutions that we judge to be credit-worthy, defined as institutions that hold an investment-grade credit rating.